 What it is

-Lipids are organic substances that do not dissolve in water.
+Lipids are organic substances that are insoluble in water.
 The functions of lipids in the human body are diverse.

 Lipids - this word means "small particles of fat"

 • Energy.
 Lipids serve as a substrate for storing and using energy.
-The breakdown of 1 gram of fat releases about 2 times more energy than the breakdown of protein or carbohydrates of the same weight.
+When 1 gram of fat is broken down, approximately 2 times more energy is released than when protein or carbohydrates of the same weight are broken down.

 • Structural function.
-The structure of lipids determines the structure of the cell membranes in our body.
-They are arranged in such a way that the hydrophilic part of the molecule is inside the cell, and the hydrophobic part is on its surface.
-Due to these properties of lipids, each cell, on the one hand, is an autonomous system, fenced off from the outside world, and on the other hand, each cell can exchange molecules with others and with the environment using special transport systems.
+The structure of lipids determines the structure of the membranes of the cells of our body.
+They are arranged in such a way that the hydrophilic part of the molecule is located inside the cell, and the hydrophobic part is on its surface.
+Thanks to these properties of lipids, each cell, on the one hand, is an autonomous system, fenced off from the outside world, and on the other, each cell can exchange molecules with others and with the environment using special transport systems.

 • Protective.
-The surface layer that we have on the skin and serves as a kind of barrier between us and the outside world is also composed of lipids.
-In addition, they, in the composition of adipose tissue, provide the function of thermal insulation and protection from harmful external influences.
+The surface layer that we have on our skin and serves as a kind of barrier between us and the outside world is also made up of lipids.
+In addition, they, as part of adipose tissue, provide thermal insulation and protection from harmful external influences.

 • Regulatory.
 They are part of vitamins, hormones and other substances that regulate many processes in the body.

-The general characteristics of lipids are based on structural features.
-They have twofold properties, since they have soluble and insoluble parts in the molecule.
+The general characteristics of lipids are based on their structural features.
+They have dual properties, since they have a soluble and insoluble part in the molecule.

-Lipids partly enter the human body with food, partly they are able to synthesize endogenously.
-The splitting of the main part of dietary lipids occurs in the duodenum 12 under the influence of pancreatic juice secreted by the pancreas and bile acids in the bile.
-Having split, they are resynthesized again in the intestinal wall and, already in the composition of special transport particles ─ lipoproteins, ─ are ready to enter the lymphatic system and the general bloodstream.
+Lipids partly enter the human body with food, and partly can be synthesized endogenously.
+Splitting the main part dietary lipids occurs in the duodenum under the influence of pancreatic juice secreted by the pancreas and bile acids in the composition of bile.
+Having broken down, they are resynthesized again in the intestinal wall and, already as part of special transport particles ─ lipoproteins, ─ are ready to enter the lymphatic system and the general bloodstream.

-With food, a person needs to get about 50-100 grams of fat every day, which depends on the state of the body and the level of physical activity.
+A person needs to receive about 50-100 grams of fat from food every day, which depends on the condition of the body and the level of physical activity.

 Classification

-The classification of lipids, depending on their ability to form soaps under certain conditions, divides them into the following classes of lipids:
+Classification of lipids depending on their ability to form soaps certain conditions divides them into the following classes of lipids:

-• Saponified.
-The so-called substances that, in an environment with an alkaline reaction, form salts of carboxylic acids (soaps).
-This group includes simple lipids, complex lipids.
-Both simple and complex lipids are important for the body, they have a different structure and, accordingly, lipids perform different functions.
+• Saponifiable.
+This is the name for substances that, in an environment with alkaline reaction form salts of carboxylic acids (soaps).
+This group includes simple lipids and complex lipids.
+Both simple and complex lipids are important for the body; they have different structure and, accordingly, lipids perform different functions.

-• Unsaponifiables.
-They do not form carboxylic acid salts in an alkaline medium.
-This biological chemistry includes fatty acids, derivatives of polyunsaturated fatty acids ─ eicosanoids, cholesterol, as the most prominent representative of the main class of sterols-lipids, as well as its derivatives ─ steroids and some other substances, for example, vitamins A, E, etc.
+• Unsaponifiable.
+In an alkaline environment they do not form salts of carboxylic acids.
+Biological chemistry includes fatty acids, derivatives of polyunsaturated fatty acids - eicosanoids, cholesterol, as the most prominent representative of the main class of sterols-lipids, as well as its derivatives - steroids and some other substances, for example, vitamins A, E, etc.

 General classification of lipids